oomlout/oomlout_oomp_builder/navigation/electronic/ic/sop_16/converter/usb_to_serial_converter/wch/ch340c/part/readme.md

-# Electronic Ic Sop 16 Converter Usb To Serial Converter Wch Ch340C
+# Electronic IC Sop 16 Converter USB To Serial Converter Wch Ch340C

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base